botpress/botpress/modules/channel-vonage/README.md

   - Click _Generate new application_
 - An HTTPS Endpoint to your bot
   - Create an HTTPS tunnel to your machine using Ngrok. [**Tutorial**](https://api.slack.com/tutorials/tunneling-with-ngrok)
+    - We recommend you authenticate using a **free account** to be able to handle more requests per minute.
   - Using Nginx and Let's Encrypt. [**Tutorial**](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)

 ## Setup